 All members of staff will have their own unique usernames and private passwords to access the school's systems.
-Pupils in year 1 and above will be provided with their own unique username and private passwords.
+Pupils in Year 1 and above will be provided with their own unique username and private passwords.
 Staff members and pupils will be responsible for keeping their passwords private.
-Passwords will have a minimum and maximum length and require a mixture of letters, numbers and symbols to ensure they are as secure as possible.
-Passwords will be monitored and changed by the headteacher as needed.
+Passwords will have a minimum and maximum length and require a mixture of letters, numbers to ensure they are as secure as possible.

-Users will inform the headteacher if they forget their login details, who will arrange for the user to access the systems under different login details.
+Users will inform ICT technicians if they forget their login details, who will arrange for the user to access the systems under different login details.
 Users will not be permitted to share their login details with others and will not be allowed to log in as another user at any time.
 If a user is found to be sharing their login details or otherwise mistreating the password system, the headteacher will be informed and will decide the necessary action to take.